 Three Gardening Tasks for April

 - Red Roses for St George’s Day on April 23rd – what are good red roses?
-Rosa ‘a moment in time’ was rose of the year in 2012.
-A floribunda rose, meaning that it repeat flowers through summer and autumn, it has a light fragrance and is good in the flower border or a container.
+Rosa ‘a moment in time’ was rose of the year in 2012 and is still good.
+A floribunda rose, meaning that it repeat flowers through summer and autumn, it has a light fragrance and is happy in the flower border or a container.
 Buy and plant now so it develops a good root system before flowering.

 - Garden pests are coming out of the woodwork – quite literally in some cases if you didn’t clean your greenhouse last autumn!
-Check for aphids & red spider mite in the greenhouse and on indoor plants; use organic sprays and pesticides or introduce nematodes, which work particularly well in confined areas.
+Check for aphids & red spider mite in the greenhouse and on indoor plants.
+Be sure to use organic sprays and pesticides or introduce nematodes, which work particularly well in confined areas.

 - Give your decking a good scrub or pressure wash before you start to use it for BBQs.
 Do your folding tables and chairs easily open and close?
 Add a bit of grease to make it easier to open them, and check that all the fastenings are secure.